-Covid-19: PM busy with Bengal polls when contacted for oxygen, remdesivir, claims Maharashtra CMO
+Modi too busy with Bengal polls to discuss Covid-19 with Maharashtra CM, Thackeray’s office claims

 As of Saturday morning, Maharashtra has reported 6,39,642 active cases, 30,04,391 recoveries and 59,551 fatalities, according to the Union health ministry data.

 With the second wave of the coronavirus raging through the country, several patients and their acquaintances have taken to social media to seek assistance to find access to oxygen supplies, remedesivir and hospital beds.
 Remdesivir, which has been approved for emergency use in South Korea, Japan and the United States, is being prescribed by some doctors in India too for Covid-19 patients with severe complications.
-In India, Gujarat based-firm Zydus Cadila had signed an agreement with American biopharmaceutical company Gilead Sciences to produce and sell remdesivir.
-Hetero Labs, Cipla, Mylan NV and Jubilant Life Sciences also produce the drug in India.

 On April 11, the government banned the export of remdesivir.
 The Centre has also promised to ramp up the production and reduce remdesivir prices after states such as Madhya Pradesh, Maharashtra and Gujarat complained about the shortage.